Written by Terri-Lynn Langdon, Editor and Writer

 – Maya Angelou

 At the Innovation Hub we honor our commitment to design with and for students.
 This work intersects with a scope of communities, faculties, and voices to ensure that we can co-create a university that works for all.
-Recently the University of Toronto has addressed a commitment to anti-racism in solidarity with Black lives, communities, and spaces.
+Recently the University of Toronto has addressed a commitment to anti-black racism in solidarity with Black lives, communities, and spaces.
 Through conversations, protests, and movements we are experiencing a critical moment in time to end racialized violence.
 This is a centuries-long movement that must be joined, loved, and actively acknowledged.

-In these conversations we have also recognized that it’s important to name racism and support anti-racist efforts.
+In these conversations we have also recognized that it’s important to name racism and support anti-black racist efforts.
 Compounded by the reality of COVID-19, many Black communities are disproportionately impacted by racism in education, health care, and law enforcement.
 These experiences are present in many spaces we are a part of – in Canada and beyond.
 We must continue to acknowledge and address by resisting these types of discrimination in the foundations of the work we do.